 While an overarching tone is critical to developing a great brand and a brand name – the tone is not enough.
-So, secondary branding elements are the building blocks that you’ll use to actually develop great name ideas.
+So, secondary branding elements are the building blocks that you’ll use actually to develop great name ideas.

 Take time to jot down ideas for each of the following bullet points.
-This is information you can start to use to piece together your brand name.
+This is information you can use to piece together your brand name.
 Think of these ideas as the building blocks of your brand.

 - Big ideas: What are mainly the large concepts behind your business plan?

-- Values: Mainly what personal business values or audience values drive your brand?
+- Values: Mainly, what personal business values or audience values drive your brand?